ibmresilient/resilient-community-apps/fn_service_now/docs/customize_resilient_guide/README.md

 * **SNOW: Add Note to Record** allows you to send a Resilient Note to a ServiceNow Record as a `Work Note` or `Additional Comment`
 * **SNOW: Add Attachment to Record** gives you the ability to send a Resilient Attachment to a ServiceNow Record
 * **SNOW: Lookup sys_id** queries your ServiceNow Instance for a Record and returns the `sys_id` of that Record
+* **SNOW Helper: Add Task Note** helper function to add a Note to a Task from a Workflow with a different parent object type
+* **SNOW Helper: Update Data Table** helper function that updates the ServiceNow Records Data Table status

+---

 # app.config settings:
 ```